-Head Coach George Quintero is considered one of the most influential people in youth basketball.
-With a simple but intense practical approach to the game, he coaches and counsels every one of his players to be exceptional “athletes.”
-George has coached elite-level youth and high-school club/AAU basketball across Southern California for 37 years.
+George Quintero is considered one of the most influential people in youth basketball.
+With a simple but intense practical approach to the game, he coaches and counsels every one of his players to become an exceptional athlete.
+George has coached elite-level youth and high-school club/AAU basketball across Southern California for 38+ years.
 His distinguished career has produced hundreds of NCAA Division I athletes and professional players across the globe.

-George began his coaching career in 1985 at Santa Monica High School, where he dedicated six seasons as a boys coach for the power house program.
-In 1987, the program captured the California Interscholastic Federation (CIF) championship.
-In 2002, George lead Los Angeles Marlborough School to its first CIF championships in school history.
+George began his coaching career in 1985 at Santa Monica High School, where he dedicated six seasons as the assistant coach for the powerful boys’ program.
+In 1987, the program captured the California Interscholastic Federation (CIF) Division IV championship.
+Since that time he has had successful stints as a head coach at South Torrance (1995-1996); Santa Monica Crossroads (1996-1998); and Los Angeles Marlborough (1998-2003), where his teams won the school first CIF championship.

-In 1995, Quintero founded Westside Basketball Club (WBC) in Santa Monica, which for 25+ years was one of the most well respected youth basketball programs in California.
-In 2003, he established California Finest and the team became a powerhouse on the national scene, producing four McDonalds All Americans, Alexis Kendricks (Georgia), Noelle Quinn (UCLA) Jennifer Hall (Vanderbilt) & Crystal Ervin (Norte Dame).
-In total, George has personally trained and developed over 20 McDonald All-Americans.
+In 1993, George Quintero founded Westside Basketball Club (WBC) in Santa Monica, which for 25+ years was one of the most well respected youth basketball programs in California.
+WBC focused on skill development for both male and female student athletes, and sponsored California’s Finest Basketball Club.
+The top team became a powerhouse on the national scene, producing four McDonalds All Americans Noelle Quinn (UCLA), Jennifer Hall (Vanderbilt), Alexis Kendrick (Georgia) and Crystal Ervin (Notre Dame).